gardener/landscapercli/docs/reference/landscaper-cli_quickstart_install.md

 ## landscaper-cli quickstart install

-command to install the landscaper (and optionally an OCI registry) in a target cluster
+command to install Landscaper and optionally an OCI registry in a target cluster

 ```
-landscaper-cli quickstart install --kubeconfig [kubconfig.yaml] [--install-oci-registry] [flags]
+landscaper-cli quickstart install --kubeconfig [kubconfig.yaml] --landscaper-values [landscaper-values.yaml] --namespace landscaper --install-oci-registry --install-registry-ingress --registry-username testuser --registry-password some-pw [flags]
 ```

 ### Examples

 ```
-landscaper-cli quickstart install --kubeconfig ./kubconfig.yaml --install-oci-registry --landscaper-values ./landscaper-values.yaml --namespace landscaper
+landscaper-cli quickstart install --kubeconfig ./kubconfig.yaml --landscaper-values ./landscaper-values.yaml --namespace landscaper --install-oci-registry --install-registry-ingress --registry-username testuser --registry-password some-pw
 ```

 ### Options

 ```
   -h, --help                              help for install
-      --install-oci-registry              install an internal OCI registry in the target cluster
+      --install-oci-registry              install an OCI registry in the target cluster
+      --install-registry-ingress          install an ingress for accessing the OCI registry.
+                                          the credentials must be provided via the flags "--registry-username" and "--registry-password".
+                                          the Landscaper instance will then be automatically configured with these credentials.
+                                          prerequisites (!):
+                                           - the target cluster must be a Gardener Shoot (TLS is provided via the Gardener cert manager)
+                                           - a nginx ingress controller must be deployed in the target cluster
+                                           - the command "htpasswd" must be installed on your local machine
       --kubeconfig string                 path to the kubeconfig of the target cluster
-      --landscaper-chart-version string   use a custom landscaper chart version (corresponds to landscaper github release with the same version number) (default "v0.7.0-dev-022a523e6c631b5893f1eed6d585f9ec0e962986")
+      --landscaper-chart-version string   use a custom Landscaper chart version (corresponds to Landscaper Github release with the same version number) (default "v0.7.0-dev-022a523e6c631b5893f1eed6d585f9ec0e962986")
-      --landscaper-values string          path to values.yaml for the landscaper Helm installation
+      --landscaper-values string          path to values.yaml for the Landscaper Helm installation
-      --namespace string                  namespace where the landscaper and the OCI registry are installed (default "landscaper")
+      --namespace string                  namespace where Landscaper and the OCI registry will get installed (default "landscaper")
+      --registry-password string          password for authenticating at the OCI registry
+      --registry-username string          username for authenticating at the OCI registry
 ```

 ### Options inherited from parent commands